publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch3/schV/m__us_usc_t16_s583j–9.md

  __Codification__

-    Section was enacted as part of the Department of the Interior, Environment, and Related Agencies Appropriations Act, 2014, and also as part of the Consolidated Appropriations Act, 2014, and not as part of the National Forest Foundation Act which comprises this subchapter.
+    Section was enacted as part of the Department of the Interior and Related Agencies Appropriations Act, 2002, and not as part of the National Forest Foundation Act which comprises this subchapter.

  __Prior Provisions__

 Provisions similar to this section were contained in the following prior appropriation acts:

-    [Pub.
-L. 107–63, title II][/us/pl/107/63], Nov.
-5, 2001, [115 Stat.
-450][/us/stat/115/450].

     [Pub.
 L. 106–291, title II][/us/pl/106/291], Oct.
 11, 2000, [114 Stat.
 972][/us/stat/114/972].